THE SPARKFOLIO

 💡 Lump Sum vs SIP

-Vanguard studies show that investing a Lump Sum immediately beats spreading it out (SIP) about 67% of the time because markets rise more than they fall.
+Vanguard studies show that investing a Lump Sum immediately beats spreading it out (SIP) about 67% of the time because markets rise more than they fall (Note: this study is based on developed markets like the US/UK/Australia and may not perfectly mirror Indian market dynamics).
 However, SIPs are highly recommended for the peace of mind they provide.

 FUND EXIT CHECKLIST